-Effective leadership is an essential skill for any successful business or organization.
-Developing critical thinking skill for effective leadership is the key to successful transformational leadership.
+Importance of Developing Critical Thinking Skill for Effective Leadership.
+Effective leadership is a core requirement for any successful business or organization, and developing critical thinking abilities for transformational leadership is key to its success.

-Critical thinking has its origins in ancient philosophy: in logic, rhetoric, and dialectic.
+Critical thinking has its origins in ancient philosophy: in logic, rhetoric, and debate.
 It is defined as an active, persistent, and meticulous process that impacts the person.

-The remotest answer comes from Socrates and his Socratic questions when he stated that a life without reflection is not worth living.
+The remotest answer came from Socrates and his Socratic questions when he stated that a life without reflection is not worth living.

-Critical thinking is the process of analyzing and evaluating one’s thinking to improve it.
+Critical thinking is one of the ways of processing, analyzing and evaluating one’s thinking to improve it.
 Therefore, it is assumed that one knows and understands the functioning of the most basic structures of mental activity that make up universal intellectual standards.